By Simon Copley – Mechanical Engineer at 42 Technology

 The holy grail is to be able to use the capabilities of the existing production assets to drive the innovation of the new products.
 This is a big reversal on the standard approach to launching new products.
 Namely, to first fix the design of the product and then source or design the production method.
 Installing new assets – with associated capital investment and delays – to meet the new product’s requirements.

 Letting the capabilities of the asset (such as a piece of production machinery) determine the nature of the new product presents two significant issues:

 These two challenges relate to the capabilities of existing assets and the manufacturing requirements of new products, respectively, with no obvious solution in sight.

 In this situation, a powerful approach to bridge the requirements-to-capability mismatch is to apply the deceptively simple principles of asset driven innovation.

-In short, asset driven innovation is based on widening the definition of what the new product is required to be, in parallel with widening the understanding of what the assets are capable of, until there is common ground between them.
+Asset driven innovation is based on widening the definition of what the new product is required to be.
+And in parallel with widening the understanding of what the assets are capable of, until there is common ground between them.